 Abstract

 Recent advances in Vision-Language Models (VLMs) have improved performance in multi-modal learning, raising the question of whether these models truly understand the content they process.
 Crucially, can VLMs detect when a reasoning process is wrong and identify its error type?
-To answer this, we present MMErroR, a multi-modal benchmark of 2,013 samples, each embedding a single coherent reasoning error across 24 subdomains and six top-level domains.
+To answer this, we present MMErroR, a multi-modal benchmark of 1997 samples, each embedding a single coherent reasoning error.
+These samples span 24 subdomains across six top-level domains, ensuring broad coverage and taxonomic richness.
 Unlike existing benchmarks that focus on answer correctness, MMErroR targets a process-level, error-centric evaluation that requires models to detect incorrect reasoning and classify the error type within both visual and linguistic contexts.
-We evaluate 20 advanced VLMs; even the best model (Gemini-3.0-Pro) classifies the error in only 66.47% of cases, underscoring the challenge of identifying erroneous reasoning.
-Accurately locating errors offers a sharper lens on the capabilities and limits of multi-modal reasoning models.
+We evaluate 12 representative VLMs, and even the best model, Gemini-3-Pro-Preview, classifies the error correctly in only 66.65% of cases, underscoring the challenge of identifying erroneous reasoning.
+Furthermore, the ability to accurately identify errors offers valuable insights into the capabilities of multi-modal models.

 Error taxonomy spans visual perception, knowledge deployment, question comprehension, and reasoning failures.